CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 ```

-You will also need to add the axios package with npm, run `npm i axios -S`
+You will also need to add the axios package with npm, run `npm i axios -S` and when that is done run `npm install`.

 We also need to import this to the `App` component: